-As at 30 September 2022, the Group's trade receivables amounted to approximately \$2,843,000 (2021: \$2,600,000) (Note 13).
+As at 30 September 2023, the Group's trade receivables amounted to approximately \$3,166,000 (2022: \$2,843,000) (Note 13).

 Based on the Group's historical credit loss experience, trade receivables exhibited significantly different loss patterns for each group based on shared credit risk characteristics and days past due.
-Accordingly, management has determined the expected loss rates by grouping the receivables based on days past due.
+Accordingly, management has determined the expected loss rates by grouping the receivables based on the numbers of days past due.